acrocks1000/WebUIForKubernetes/README.md

 # WebUIForKubernetes
 This projects lets you run kubernetes command from the web browser even if you do not know the exact command.

+-> Place the home3.html and the Color.gif files in /var/www/html/ directory and all the python files in /var/www/cgi-bin/ directory.
+[In RHEL8]

+    Note: You may need to recreate all the python files and then convert then to executable using [chmod +x file_name] as these python are already converted to executable file in my system and some settings may vary from system to system.
+[Otherwise may or may not giving an Internal Server Error]

-This project uses minikube VM for kubernetes services and RedHat 8 OS as the apache webserver host OS. [ In my case running on top of Virtual Box ].
+-> This project uses minikube VM for kubernetes services and RedHat 8 OS as the apache webserver host OS. [ In my case running on top of Virtual Box ].
 You need to have the following setting in RedHat OS to configure the Web UI successfully

 1. Have an apache server installed (yum install httpd)